cybernight646/offensive-security-labs/Ransomware_practical/README.md

 This project is provided strictly for educational, research, and defensive purposes.

 Any use outside of authorized lab environments is unethical and potentially illegal.
-The author assumes no responsibility for misuse or unauthorized execution.
+I assumes no responsibility for misuse or unauthorized execution.
 Repository Status
 Maintained as private
 Not intended for redistribution
 Shared only in controlled professional or academic contexts

+QUICK DEMO.
+we will select a particular folder to encrypt everything inside, From images,txt, etc.-- we will do that by changing this line